 Fluid on the Lungs

-Asbestos, when unknowingly disturbed and left in poor condition, can cause fluid to build up on the lungs.
+Asbestos, when unknowingly disturbed and left in poor condition, can cause fluid to build upon the lungs.
 Do you feel like you are trying to cough something up but are struggling to do so?
 If so, head to the doctors and arrange for an asbestos sampling service.
-Sampling of this kind will not just confirm that asbestos is the toxic material causing the problem but also, it will allow the contractor to figure out just how long the asbestos has been in the property for.
+A sampling of this kind will not just confirm that asbestos is the toxic material causing the problem but also, it will allow the contractor to figure out just how long the asbestos has been in the property for.
 The more intense the exposure, the bigger the risk of fluid on the lungs.

 Fatigue and Chest Pain